Table of Contents

 You’ve now got the tools, tips, and step-by-step instructions to make your own batch of instantly famous Korean radish kimchi.
 With every crunchy bite, you’re not just enjoying a side dish—you’re part of a tradition that spans generations.

-Take the leap.
+Leap.
 Cube that radish.
 Mix that paste.
 Wait a few days.
 Then watch your kitchen transform with the bold aroma and satisfaction only real, homemade kimchi can bring.
 Ready to start fermenting?

 Snap a photo of your kkakdugi, tag it with #DelumarKimchiLove, and join the community that’s bringing tradition back to the table—one radish at a time.